mdn/content/files/en-us/learn/performance/measuring_performance/index.md

 ## Conclusion

-This article provided a brief overview of the web performance metrics to help introduce you to what you can measure on a web app or site.
+This article provided a brief overview of web performance tools that can help you measure performance on a web app or site.
 Next up, you'll look at perceived performance and some techniques to make unavoidable performance hits appear less severe to the user, or disguise them completely.

 {{PreviousMenuNext("Learn/Performance/Perceived_performance", "Learn/Performance/Multimedia", "Learn/Performance")}}